jlbradley1844/jlbradley1844.github.io/_drafts/why-dating-advice-is-oh-so-horrible.md

 -------------------------------------------

-Finally, when you are reading self-help books, there are some advice that is good, but is not good for *you*.
+Now, suppose that against all hope, you find a good self-help book - one which is reasonable, based on at least some established science, and remarkably no-nonsense about the adviace.
+It may turn out that much of the advice is good, but not good for *you*.
 That is, it is misapplied in your case.
 If advice does not work for you, it is possible you are taking advice meant for someone in a different situation dealing with a very different sort of problem.

 Why is that?
 And how do you avoid it?